Affiliate links on Android Authority may earn us a commission. Learn more.

 How to lock your iPhone screen when your kids watch videos

 A smartphone or tablet can keep kids occupied, but at the same time, the potential for havoc is huge.
 They might delete things, fill up your storage with photos or videos, or run up a huge credit card bill at the App Store.
-So if your kid wants to watch YouTube videos on your iPhone or iPad, here’s how to lock that app’s screen (or any other app) to prevent your child from exiting.
+So, if your kid wants to watch YouTube videos on your iPhone or iPad, here’s how to lock your iPhone screen to a specific app and prevent your kids from exiting.

 QUICK ANSWER